tharuka-tech/Python-Weather-API-App/README.md

-# Python-WeatherApp
+# Python Weather API App

+## Overview
-<p> Python-WeatherApp is a Python-based weather API application designed to provide real-time weather data for any city in the world.
-This app fetches and displays essential weather information, including temperature, humidity, wind speed, and overall weather conditions.
-It's built using modern web technologies and is designed to be user-friendly and easy to integrate into various projects.</p>
+This Python Weather API App allows users to get real-time weather data for any city in the world using the OpenWeatherMap API.
+It retrieves information such as temperature, humidity, wind speed, and current weather conditions in a simple command-line interface.

+## Features
+- Real-time weather data retrieval.
+- Displays temperature, humidity, wind speed, and conditions.
+- User-friendly command-line interface.
+- Error handling for invalid city names and API response issues.

+## How to Use
+1. Clone the repository: